maxfierrog/maxfierrog.github.io/content/resume.md

 ---
 title: "Resume"
 summary: Long-form summary of my life's work and achievements.
-date: 2024-07-14
+date: 2024-12-19
 weight: 1
 ---

 ## Introduction

-I am a fourth-year undergraduate invested in mathematics and computer science.
-In the real world, I do systems programming.
-I am interested in ML systems, compilers, and programming languages.
-I am also involved with an applied research group exploring computational game theory, advised by [Prof. Garcia](https://people.eecs.berkeley.edu/~ddgarcia/).
+I am a fourth-year undergraduate at [UC Berkeley](https://www.berkeley.edu/) invested in mathematics and computer science.
+Primarily, I am a systems programmer and machine learning practitioner.
+I apply these aptitudes to research projects within computational game theory, advised by [Prof. Garcia](https://people.eecs.berkeley.edu/~ddgarcia/).
+I have also spent the previous three summers at [Meta](https://about.meta.com/) working on ML infrastructure among other things, and accrued significant leadership experience in two years as an engineering lead at [UC Berkeley SAIT](https://technology.berkeley.edu/SAIT).

 ---